jsloop42/dreamlisp/README.md

 #### Atom

-Atoms are a container holding another value type where operations on the atom takes place atomically.
+Atoms are a container holding another value type where operations on the atom take place atomically.
 At present DreamLisp is only single threaded from user's perspective, so this distinction does not hold much.

 ```
 λ user> (atom {:count 2 :displayed? false})